Biography and Research Information

 OverviewAI-generated summary

-Christopher O. Godwin's research investigates the molecular mechanisms underlying cancer cell death and the impact of environmental factors on behavior.
-His work includes studying how parthenolide triggers ferroptosis in hepatocellular carcinoma cells, a process involving thiol oxidation.
-Additionally, Godwin has examined the influence of ambient temperature on locomotor activity and place conditioning elicited by psychostimulants in mice, with a focus on the role of the 3,4-methylenedioxy moiety.
-He collaborates with researchers at the University of Arkansas for Medical Sciences, including Brenda M. Gannon, William E. Fantegrossi, and Heidi D. Hughes-Meredith, with whom he has co-authored multiple publications.
-Godwin's publication record, though modest in volume (4 publications) and citations (18), indicates recent activity in these research areas.
+Christopher O. Godwin investigates the behavioral and physiological effects of psychostimulant drugs in animal models.
+His research has examined how ambient temperature influences locomotor activity and place conditioning elicited by abused psychostimulants in mice, with a specific focus on the role of the 3,4-methylenedioxy moiety.
+He has also explored the impact of parthenolide on ferroptosis in hepatocellular carcinoma cells.
+Godwin collaborates with researchers at the University of Arkansas for Medical Sciences, including Brenda M. Gannon, William E. Fantegrossi, Heidi D. Hughes-Meredith, and Lauren R. Fitzgerald, with whom he shares multiple publications.
+His work has resulted in a h-index of 1, with 4 total publications and 18 total citations.

 Metrics